greg65236592/AgileProject/README.md

 # AgileProject
-The course project of Agile Method
+The course project of Agile Method in NCU